aaryaamoharir/Operating_Systems_Aaryaa/devlog.md

 # 2025-03-24 21:53
 I'm adding finishing touches before I submit.
 There are some error output issues that I'm currently working on fixing.
 I hope this doesn't take too long and after that I should be ready to submit.

+# 2025-03-24 22:06
+Submitting now!
+This project was definitely interesting and gave me a good foundation for how to use the python subprocess module.
+However, I apologize to the ta's in advance because the code is quite messy since I was constantly realizing that I forgot to account for certain edge cases or requirements.